Residency is a four-part weekly journal entry brought to you by one of our favorite artists every month.

-For November’s Monthly Residency, Jeffrey Silverstein of Baltimore’s Secret Mountains will be contributing a journal piece every Thursday.
+For November’s Residency, Jeffrey Silverstein of Baltimore’s Secret Mountains will be contributing a journal piece every Thursday.

 Ramblings pt.
 4

 I am already overwhelmed with end of the year lists and it isn’t even December yet.
 I figured the best way to cope would be to make my own as my last installment for Portals this month.
 Here goes nothin’:

 The first thing I heard from Matthew E. White was his Aquarium Drunkard Laginappe Sessions.
 His cover of Randy Newman’s “I’ll Be Home” had me on board right away.
 Picked up Big Inner and haven’t gone back since.
 Was lucky enough to catch him when we played Hopscotch Festival back in September where he performed the entire album with a 30-piece band.
 He was in an all white suit looking like a modern day George Harrison playing the Concert for Bangladesh.
 If nothing else, at least listen to the album closer, Brazos.
 Unreal.
 As I’m reading this he is premiering a video on Pitchfork and signing to Domino Records for an international release.
 Sheesh.

 My old roommate Caleb from Lands & Peoples in Baltimore showed me a video of Angel Olsen over a year ago of her playing “Always Half Strange“ live on KDHX on a pink guitar and wearing pigtails.
 Her voice, my god.
 I am lucky to have the opportunity to hear music this beautiful in my life.
 I was limited to youtube videos and a few singles online until this year’s phenomenal Half Way Home.
 An incredibly understated performed, she spoke all of three words to a silenced packed house at Glasslands not too long ago and I went home to fall in love with the record all over again.
 Lyrically and vocally a flawless record.